 When a user clicks a hyperlink with web tracking enabled, a first-class cookie is stored in their web browser.
-This cookie then communicates with MA Professional to link the web activity back to the user's record in the system.
-Whether the user goes to your website directly or via a hyperlink in an MA Professional mailing, that subsequent activity will be tracked.
+This cookie then communicates with Communications Professional to link the web activity back to the user's record in the system.
+Subsequent visits to your website, directly and via a hyperlink in an Communications Professional mailing, will track and report that user's activity.

-With all the right pieces in place, the marketing attribution puzzle can be assembled so you understand your return on investment (ROI) and the experience you're creating for your constituents.
+With all the right pieces in place, the marketing attribution puzzle can be assembled so you understand your return on investment (called ROI) and the experience you're creating for your constituents.